junheAlibaba/learngit/readme.txt

 Git is a distributed version control system
 Git is a free software under the GPL
 Git has a mutable index called stage

+creating a new branch is quick and simple